Accommodation during Annapurna Circuit with Tilicho Lake Trek

 Trekkers should be prepared for long walking days (6–8 hours), steep ascents, rocky trails, and occasional exposure to harsh weather, especially at higher elevations where cold, wind, or snow can occur.
 Some sections are remote, with limited facilities.
 However, with the right gear, a slow and steady pace, and expert guidance from Aarohi Holiday, the trek is manageable and incredibly fulfilling for those ready to embrace the challenge

-AMS and Safety on the Annapurna Circuit with Tilicho Lake
+Altitude Sickness and Prevention on the Annapurna Circuit with Tilicho Lake Trek

 Annapurna Circuit with Tilicho Lake cost